zyainfal/Joint-Holistic-and-Masked-Face-Recognition/code/README.md

 All masked faces are aligned by RetinaFace, while some evaluation faces are poorly aligned due to heavily occlusion.

-Here are some examples for training the model:
+Here are some examples for training the model and the evaluation results will be recorded in the log file:

 ```